An Algorithmic Framework for Strategic Fair Division: Existence of Equilibria

-The high-level idea of our proof, which appears in Appendix~\ref{app:existence}, relies on discretizing the cake --- such that every cell in the resulting grid has a very small value for each agent --- and computing the optimal outcome on the discretized cake using backward induction.
+The proof of Theorem~\ref{thm:existence} is relegated to \ref{app:existence}.
+In a nutshell, the high-level idea of our proof relies on discretizing the cake --- such that every cell in the resulting grid has a very small value for each agent --- and computing the optimal outcome on the discretized cake using backward induction.
 At every cut step of the protocol, the grid is refined by adding a point between every two consecutive points of the grid from the previous cut step.
 This ensures that any ordering of the cut points that can be enforced by playing on the continuous cake can also be enforced on the discretized instance.
-So, for the purpose of computing an approximate SPNE, it is sufficient to work with the discretization.
-Then, we show that the backward induction outcome from the discrete game gives an $\varepsilon$-SPNE on the continuous cake.
+Therefore, for the purpose of computing an approximate SPNE, it is sufficient to work with the discretization.
+We then show that the backward induction outcome from the discrete game gives an $\varepsilon$-SPNE on the continuous cake.